fangyb7799/fangyb_repo/README.md

-just for students learning git
+Just for students learning git?
+It it true?